Location: Tennant Creek and the surrounding Barkly region

 Professional development incentive: Allowance of $1,300p/a

-Exciting opportunity for a full time Therapeutic Worker, based in Tennant Creek.
+Exciting opportunity for a full time Clinical Services Manager in our Parlpuru Ninji Kari – Health Services Section, based in Tennant Creek.

 Join this community-based organisation and make a genuine difference to our community!

-This is a Rewarding role where you will truly make a difference in the lives of our Remote Communities, providing the chance to experience real job satisfaction every day - don't miss out!
+This is a Rewarding role where you will truly make a difference in the lives of our Town and Remote Communities, providing the chance to experience real job satisfaction every day and play an important role in Anyinginyi’s drive to be a Provider of High Quality Holistic Primary Health Care services to the Aboriginal communities of the Barkly region in a Culturally responsive way - don't miss out!

 You will be joining a friendly and professional team, where you will receive personal and professional development opportunities from an employer who wants to provide optimum working conditions!